Trust us — a double-dip of skincare will never feel or look happier…

 What products should I use?

 As stated above, you’ll need an oil-based cleanser and a mild foaming cleanser.
-If you don’t have super-sensitive skin, you can try using plain ‘ole coconut oil like the ones from Kapuluan and Skinny & Co. for that first step.
-For a bit more nuance, look for something specifically deemed a “cleansing oil” (Wilde Gatherings’ Kumari Cleansing Oil uses a mix of olive oil, aloe vera and seabuckthorn oil to make sure everything gets removed while still keeping skin soft) or an oil-based “cleansing balm” (the Skin Savior Multi-Tasking Wonder Balm from One Love Organics is a personal favorite and perennial re-order).
+If you don’t have super-sensitive skin, you can try using plain ‘ole coconut oil like the one from Kopari for that first step.
+For a bit more nuance, look for something specifically deemed a “cleansing oil” (Pai Skincare’s Light Work Rosehip Cleansing Oil uses a mix of rosehip, olive, geranium and jasmine oils to make sure everything gets removed while still keeping skin soft) or an oil-based “cleansing balm” (the Blue Moon Cleansing Balm from Sunday Riley is a personal favorite, formulated with cocoa butter and mimosa flower to moisturize and deep-blue, azulene-rich essential oils of blue tansy and German chamomile to soothe).
 Both oils and oil-based balms harness the power of oils and other natural ingredients to remove dirt, grime and makeup without stripping skin of its natural and necessary oils.
 You’ll also need a soft, clean cloth to remove the oil or balm, but more on that later.

 How do I double cleanse?